freiksenet/freiksenet.github.com/index.md

 `Common Lisp`, `NLP`, `AI`, `IE`

 - Worked on PULS project - fact extraction from real-world news articles for multiple domains
-- Was involved in adapting current English language Information Extraction system to work with Russian language (see publication), in general refactoring and reogranization of the project codebase, in server migrations and in several other smaller projects
+- Was involved in adapting current English language Information Extraction system to work with Russian language (see publication), in general refactoring and reorganization of the project codebase, in server migrations and in several other smaller projects

 ## Education